D-Lawson/ms2-training-company/README.md

 * My mentor Guido Cecilio for providing me with feedback and making me aware of conventions and best practice.
 Also for supporting me with rendering the list options from script into the HTML select input.
 Guido also assisted me in correcting behaviour of the footer positioning which was behaving unexpectedly as a result of the position setting of other elements.
 * General Bootstrap documentation for classes and their behaviour
 * General JQuery documentation on its features and functions
 * StackOverflow discussions were useful in how to approach the addFields function to insert and remove table cells.
+Also used for ideas with displaying the date.
 * EmailJS documentation in order to understand how to implement the API.